merkulovlad/DrachunsDetector/docs/index.md

 Edges and nodes correspond to body structure and motion.

 ### ✔ **Efficiency**
-Only 51 nodes → tiny computation footprint.
+Only 51 nodes for 3 persons → tiny computation footprint.

-### ✔ **Robustness**
-Insensitive to lighting, background, or video noise.

 ### ✔ **Explicit knowledge encoding**
 The graph structure itself represents domain knowledge: